Use models in Model Garden

 To run the command asynchronously, include the --asynchronous flag.

-gcloud beta ai model-garden models deploy \
+gcloud ai model-garden models deploy \

 --model=MODEL_ID \